nuniz/mlx_stft/README.md

 y: mx.array [batch, n_fft // 2, size of fold] if one_sided else [batch, n_fft, size of fold]
 where size of fold = 1 + length // hop_length
 ```

+## Arguments
+    n_fft: Number of Fourier transform points.
+    win_length: Length of the STFT window.
+    hop_length: Number of audio samples between adjacent STFT columns.
+    window: Type of window function to apply (default is "hann").
+    onesided: Whether to return only the non-redundant part of the spectrum (default is False).
+    return_db: Whether to return the result in decibels (default is False).

 ## Example